How do I apply?

 We typically make our financial aid offers in early/mid March.
 Students who wish to be considered for financial aid should have their applications completed by March 1.

 Can students start a program in the Spring semester?

-Our M.A. and Ph.D. curricula are designed for a Fall entry, but yes, a student can start in the Spring semester.
+Our M.A. and Ph.D. curricula are designed for a Fall entry, but yes, in a special case, a student can start in the Spring semester.
 Students who apply for Spring admission are unlikely to get financial aid from the Department for that semester (our funds are typically all committed by then).
-Students who start in the Spring are eligible apply for financial assistance in the following Fall term.

 What documents are needed for an application?

 - Official transcripts of all undergraduate and graduate courses

 - Recommendation letters (2 for M.A. applicants, 3 for Ph.D. applicants)

 - Official GRE scores (GMAT scores are not an acceptable substitute)

 - For international students, official TOEFL or IELTS scores.

 - Proof of immunization (submitted to Student Health Services)